Discounted

 Day 3 - Hiking beneath the majestic Marmolada

-Today we'll start with a short, public bus ride from our hotel to the charming village of Alba di Canazei.
-From Alba, our walk begins, tracing a beautiful path that follows the gentle curves of the Avisio river through the valley floor.
-We'll stroll through lush green meadows, sometimes dotted with grazing cows, and pass by patches of fragrant Alpine wildflowers.
-As we progress deeper into the valley, the towering peaks of the Dolomites will gradually encircle us, offering increasingly dramatic views.
-The highlight of our journey will be the unfolding views of Marmolada, often referred to as the 'Queen of the Dolomites' and the highest peak in the range. we'll gain approximately 500 metres/1,640 feet in elevation over about two-and-a-half to three hours, but this ascent is gradual, following the natural incline of the valley.
+Today we'll start with a short bus ride from our hotel to the charming village of Alba di Canazei.
+From Alba, our walk begins, briefly tracing a beautiful path that follows the gentle curves of the Contrin River through the valley floor.
+Almost immediately, we walk uphill along a forested path that winds its way up the mountainside.
+The pace is slow, and we pause at a hut to admire the view behind us and catch our breath.
+From here, we see and hear the river below us and continue following the forest pathway uphill as it starts to open out into lush green meadows, sometimes dotted with grazing cows and passing patches of fragrant alpine wildflowers.
+As we progress deeper into the valley, the towering peaks of the Dolomites gradually encircle us, offering increasingly dramatic views.
+The highlight of our journey will be the unfolding views of Marmolada, often referred to as the "Queen of the Dolomites" and the highest peak in the range.
+We'll gain approximately 538 metres / 1,768 feet [NM1.1]in elevation over about two and a half to three hours, but this ascent is gradual, following the natural incline of the valley.
+Our destination is the welcoming Rifugio Contrin (2,046 metres / 6,712 feet).
+Perched in a spectacular location, the hut offers unparalleled close-up views of the south face of the Marmolada, a truly iconic sight.
+It's the perfect spot to enjoy a well-deserved break, perhaps with a traditional Tyrolean strudel or a warm drink, while soaking in the grandeur of your surroundings.
+The return journey is a pleasant and equally easy two-hour descent, followed by a bus back to Campitello.

-Today's 11-kilometre/6.8-mile walk is expected to take around four hours with a total ascent and descent of 400 metres/1,310 feet.
+Today's 12-kilometre/7.45-mile walk is expected to take around four hours with a total ascent of 538 metres/1768 feet and total descent of 560 metres/1837 feet.

 Accommodation: